dayohassan/Bamazon/README.md

 # Bamazon

- This an application that takes in orders from customers and deplete stock from the store's inventory.
+ This is an application that takes in orders from customers and deplete stock from the store's inventory.
 It is called Bamazon, an Amazon-like storefront created with MySQL.
 This application basically takes in orders, prints out the client request and updates the inventory of the stock which is purchased.

  A number of variables and functions were created using Node.js and MySQL.